 Human Resources Manager

 With at least a bachelor's degree and related work experience, these managers organize all aspects of hiring new employees for a company or organization.
-About as fast as average employment growth of 13% was anticipated by the BLS from 2010-2020, for this profession that offered an annual median salary of $99,720 in 2012.
+As fast-as-average employment growth of 9% was anticipated by the BLS from 2016-2026 for this profession that offered an annual median salary of $110,120 in 2017.

 Underwriters normally have bachelor's degrees, and certifications might be needed to advance within the profession.
 Underwriters evaluate insurance applications and decide which clients to cover and how much they should be charged.
-Employment growth was predicted by the BLS to be slower than average, at only 6%, from 2010-2020.
-In 2012, insurance underwriters earned an annual median wage of $62,870, per the BLS.
+Employment growth was predicted by the BLS to decline at a rate of 5%, from 2016-2026.
+In 2017, insurance underwriters earned an annual median wage of $69,760, per the BLS.